jurosh/simple-graphql-example/README.md

-# Simple GraphQL server
+# Simple GraphQL server implementations

 GraphQL server using express.js

-*Please not that this is only basic implementation.*
+_Please not that this is only basic implementation._

 If you want simply generate backend based on Models only, you can use great [GraphCool service](https://www.graph.cool/).
 There is interesting [code generator](https://github.com/dotansimha/graphql-code-generator) project.